Expert advice on dealing with an alcoholic parent

 - They miss events or responsibilities as a result of drinking

 If you are worried about your parent, knowing what to do can be difficult.
+It's challenging trying to learn how to help an alcoholic parent and get them back on track, especially if you're young.

 Dr Declan Leahy, Consultant Psychiatrist at Priory Hospital Chelmsford, explains: "Children of parents with alcohol addiction are in a unique position to be able to identify problems and support their parents through recovery, but it is just as important that they look after themselves and access the support that they might need too.